-Title Poll suggests students among Hong Kong's unhappiest Degree of recognition International Media name/outlet RTHK News Media type Radio Country Hong Kong Date 26/10/20 Description Polytechnic University researchers say for the first time since 2012, students aged 12 to 18 had the lowest average happiness score among all age groups.
+Title Poll suggests students among Hong Kong's unhappiest Degree of recognition International Media name/outlet RTHK News Media type Radio Country/Territory Hong Kong Date 26/10/20 Description Polytechnic University researchers say for the first time since 2012, students aged 12 to 18 had the lowest average happiness score among all age groups.

 Dr Simon Lam, who conducted the study, said such a finding was rare even in other countries, as previous studies showed young people were generally happier than adults because they had fewer things to worry about.